 Physiotherapists (or physical therapists) will work with you to put together a treatment plan, for your condition or injury, so you can get back to enjoying life and the activities you love.

-Physiotherapists work in a broad range of settings providing client and/or population health interventions as well as management, educational, research and consultation services.
+Physiotherapists work in a broad range of settings providing client and/or population health interventions and management, educational, research and consultation services.

-Physiotherapy can be accessed in the community at private clinics and through home care services.
+Physiotherapy can be accessed in the community at private clinics and through home-care services.
 Physiotherapy services are often affiliated with retirement residences and child development centres.
-If you are admitted to the hospital for surgery, such as a joint replacement or heart surgery, chances are likely that the physiotherapist was an important member of your health care team.
+Suppose you're admitted to the hospital for surgery, such as a joint replacement or heart surgery.
+In this case, chances are likely that a physiotherapist would be an essential member of your healthcare team.
 Learn more about how you can access physiotherapy services by visiting Access, Fees, and Coverage for Physiotherapy.

-A physiotherapist will assess you using detailed history-taking as well as specific physical tests and measures, such as flexibility or range of motion.
-He or she will then analyze the assessment findings and use clinical reasoning to establish a diagnosis.
-Together, you will explore your current abilities and functional needs so the physiotherapist can plan treatments that are consistent with your goals and general health status, and which incorporate approaches and techniques supported by the best evidence available.
+A physiotherapist will assess you using detailed history-taking and specific physical tests and measures, such as flexibility or range of motion.
+They will then analyze the assessment findings and use clinical reasoning to establish a diagnosis.
+Together, you will explore your current abilities and functional needs so the physiotherapist can plan treatments consistent with your goals and general health status.
+They will do this by incorporating approaches and techniques supported by the best evidence available.